 Staggered Rest Day

 1. Which companies will be affected by this requirement and will this be imposed on all employees within the company?

 Only companies who employ foreign workers in the Marine Shipyard sector will be affected.
 Staggered rest days will apply to all Work Permit and S Pass holders hired under the Marine Shipyard account.
-Companies can check the category of their foreign workers via Ministry of Manpower’s (MOM’s) Work Permit Online platform here.
+Companies can check the category of their foreign workers via Ministry of Manpower’s (MOM’s) Work Permit Online or Employment Pass Online.
 Companies are required to adopt and implement the staggered rest day arrangement for these employees.